 Although a certain amount of job stress is to be expected, stress in the workplace can be costly because it affects not just individual well-being but also organizational performance.
 Stress is on the rise in America.
 Over the last thirty years the amount of time Americans have spent at work has steadily risen.
 According to the International Labor Organization (1997), workers in the United States now "put in the longest hours on the job in industrialized nations...the equivalent of almost two working weeks more than their counterparts in Japan".
 When stress is not managed well and it is left untreated, it can present itself in physical symptoms like headaches, gastritis, colitis, hypertension, and in extreme cases, stroke.
 Burnout is another common response to stress, as well as cynicism and a detached attitude towards work.
 Compassion fatigue arises as emotional exhaustion on the job and results in a breakdown in relationships, confidence and work capacity.
 Stress can not only effects workers at their place of work but can also affect their personal life and relationships with family and friends.
+Labor organizations must be interested and invested in reducing the stress of workers.
 Undoubtedly, finding a balance in all aspects of life will better prepare us to meet the challenges of every day.